Mark David Chapman: Early life

 Chapman joined Blankenship as a student at Covenant College, a Presbyterian liberal arts college in Lookout Mountain, Georgia.
 However, he fell behind in his studies and became racked with guilt over having a previous affair.
 He started having suicidal thoughts and began to feel like a failure.
 He dropped out of Covenant College after just one semester, and his girlfriend broke off their relationship soon after.
 Chapman returned to work at the resettlement camp but left after an argument with a supervisor.

-In 1977, Chapman—spending the last of his savings—impulsively relocated to Hawaii, where he attempted suicide by carbon monoxide asphyxiation.
-He connected a hose to his car's exhaust pipe, but the hose melted and the attempt failed.
-A psychiatrist admitted Chapman to Castle Memorial Hospital for clinical depression.
-Upon his release, he began working at the hospital as a maintenance worker.
+In 1977, Chapman—spending the last of his savings-impulsively relocated to Hawaii, where he attempted suicide by carbon monoxide asphyxiation.
+He connected a hose to his rented car's exhaust pipe, but the hose melted and the attempt failed after a mysterious Japanese fisherman knocked on his car window and vanished which made Chapman believe that the fisherman was an angel sent from God to save him.
+A psychiatrist based in Kailua admitted Chapman to Castle Memorial Hospital’s psychiatric ward for clinical depression and was placed on suicide watch.
+Upon his release, he began working at the hospital as a maintenance worker and was popular with his fellow workers and often socialized with doctors and nurses.
 After Chapman's parents began divorce proceedings, his mother joined him in Hawaii.

 In 1978, Chapman embarked on a six-week trip around the world.
 The vacation was partly inspired by the film and novel Around the World in 80 Days.
-Using his YMCA connections for free or discounted accommodations, Chapman visited Tokyo, Seoul, Hong Kong, Singapore, Bangkok, New Delhi, Beirut, Geneva, London, Paris and Dublin.
-The trip concluded with a brief visit to Atlanta to visit his family.
+Using his YMCA connections for free or discounted accommodations, Chapman visited Tokyo, Seoul, Hong Kong, Singapore, Bangkok, New Delhi, Beirut, Tehran,Geneva, London, Paris and Dublin.
+The trip concluded with a brief visit to Atlanta to see his family and old friends.
 He also began a romantic relationship with his travel agent, a Japanese American woman named Gloria Abe, whom he married on June 2, 1979.
 Chapman got a job at Castle Memorial Hospital as a printer, working alone rather than with staff and patients.
-He was fired by the hospital but was later rehired but resigned after an argument with a nurse.
-After this, Chapman took a job as a night security guard at a high-end apartment complex and began drinking heavily to cope with depression.
+He was fired by the hospital for disorderly conduct but was later rehired but resigned for good after an argument with a nurse.
+After this, Chapman took a job as an unarmed night security guard at a high-end apartment complex and began drinking heavily to cope with depression.

 As his psychological state worsened, Chapman developed a series of obsessions, including artwork, The Catcher in the Rye, and the English musician John Lennon.
 In September 1980 he wrote a letter to a friend, Lynda Irish, in which he stated, "I'm going nuts."
 He signed the letter, "The Catcher in the Rye."
 Chapman had no criminal convictions prior to his trip to New York City to kill Lennon.